-If you have a unique area of interest and want to know if a relevant internship is possible, please contact Jennifer Jenkin at firstname.lastname@example.org.
+If you have a unique area of interest and want to know if a relevant internship is possible, please contact Kristen Kaus at [email protected].

 Where does the program take place?

-I am interested in pathogens, infectious disease or public health, but I do not live in Flagstaff.
+I am interested in pathogens, infectious diseases, or public health, but I do not live in Flagstaff.
 What should I do?

 The pathogen genomics and infectious disease division is located at TGen North in Flagstaff.
 Students interested in earning internships with this team must have living arrangements in Flagstaff.
 TGen's infectious disease research is not performed in Phoenix or Scottsdale.